John Williams (photographer): Critic and commentator 1971–1988

-Academic career
+Academic career 1976–1989

 In 1976, Williams was appointed as the foundation head of photography and film at the newly established Sydney College of the Arts in Sydney.
 This position formalised his role as an influential figure in Australian photography education, cemented by his vigorous promotion of this branch of applied pedagogy in the press, defending it from detractors with support from his own research and data.
 Graduates from the courses included Judith Ahern, Jack Redgate, Debra Phillips, Ken Heyes and Anne Zahalka.

 Writing in Light Vision in 1978, Williams critiques the contemporary Australian scene as "aesthetically obsessed, intellectually weak", and "self-indulgent", lamenting photography being practiced "for its own sake", driven by technique and style rather than communication, with too many idolisers of American photographers like Edward Weston and Aaron Siskind focussing more on aesthetic perfection than on substance.
 Expressing his belief that photography should be "a tool to express ideas, ask questions, and convey information", he asserts that "great photographers like Jacob Riis, August Sander, and Robert Frank" were driven by "*ideas, purpose, and social commentary", not a desire to be accepted as artists.
 Qualifying his reference to Edward Weston, Williams sees him as someone who used photography to "question concepts of beauty" and challenge visual norms—not just as a perfectionist technician.
 In Williams' own work, a series illustrated in the magazine on urban transport, cars and car shows, he reflects his "pessimism about the future" in themes of "isolation, environmental decay, and man's disconnection from himself" and the "motor car as a symbol of extinction".
 He values the "unexpected results and accidents in photography", which keep the medium alive and interesting for him.

 After twelve years in tertiary education, Williams chose to leave academic life, taking early retirement in 1988.
-This decision allowed him to focus on his historical writing and other personal pursuits.
+His decision allowed him to focus on his historical writing and other personal pursuits.
+He was however to teach again, part-time, in art history at the National Art School, East Sydney c.1994–1999.